 - Dick Van Dyke, Grammy/Emmy/Tony Award winning actor and singer

 The Barbershop Harmony Society is the world’s largest singing Society, with more than 20,000 members across North America; affiliated men’s and women’s organizations in more than a dozen countries bring the total number of active singers to more than 80,000 worldwide.
 Through active programs in music education, publishing, performance and outreach, the Society preserves and extends the reach of a uniquely American close harmony musical art form whose roots lie in African-American improvisation and European harmony traditions.
 Founded in 1938, the Society now expends nearly $1 million annually in support of community and school programs that bring the fellowship, fulfillment and excitement of vocal music to a new generation of singers.
-The Society has called Nashville its home since 2007, and is proud to have been honored by the Nashville Business Journal as one of the Best Places Work in 2016 and 2017, and The Tennessean’s best Workplaces in 2017.
+The Society has called Nashville its home since 2007, and is proud to have been honored multiple times by the Nashville Business Journal as one of the Best Places Work, and The Tennessean’s best Workplaces several times over..